galeswift/FreeEnterpriseGaleswift/FreeEnt/server/markdown/main_info.md

 An objective that is completed upon the usage of the EagleEye item (instead of it casting Sight), which is given to you at the start of the seed and is impossible to lose.
 This objective is intended for handling "external" objectives, meaning things like bingo cards, meta objectives, and so on.

+### `Orandom[N]` {: .h6 }

+- Idea: Galeswift (but probably others)
+- Design/Programming: Galeswift
+- Locations: uispec.txt, objective_rando.py

+Up to three "buckets" of randomized objectives are now available, allowing individual configuration of each bucket.

+### `Orandom:only[char]` {: .h6 }

+- Idea: Galeswift
+- Design/Programming: Galeswift
+- Locations: uispec.txt, objective_rando.py

+Random character quests for objectives can now be specified to only be for certain characters.

+### `Ogated:[N]` {: .h6 }

+- Idea: Galeswift
+- Design/Programming: Galeswift
+- Locations: eventextensions_if.f4c, objectives.f4c, rewards.f4c, objective_rando.py, core_rando.py, tracker.f4c, rosas_mom_hints.f4c

+This flag allows some tiering of objectives.
+A gated objective means that you will only get the reward needed for completion of that objective upon completion of all other required objectives.
+For example, if you set "Complete the Tower of Zot" as a gated objective, you will be granted the Earth Crystal automatically upon completion of the other objectives.

+### `Ohardreq:[N]` {: .h6 }

+- Idea: Antidale (but probably others)
+- Design/Programming: Galeswift
+- Locations: objectives.f4c, tracker.f4c, objective_rando.py

+This flag forces you to complete certain objectives to complete the seed.
+For example, if you require 4 out of 5 objectives, and 1 hard required, the hard objective must be included as part of the 4; if you complete the other 4 objectives, you will not obtain the objective reward until you complete the hard required objective.

 ## Key Item Flags

+### `Knofree[dwarf,package]` {: .h6 }

+- Idea: sgrunt (probably others)
+- Design/Programming: sgrunt
+- Locations:

 ### `Kmiab:[standard,all,above,below,lst]` {: .h6 }